Superfund Site Profile

 TOPICS IN FOCUS

-EPA is currently conducting the fourth five-year review at the site.
+EPA has completed the fourth five-year review of remedial actions performed at the East Helena Superfund site.
 Five-year reviews are conducted to determine how the remedy is working and if the remedy remains protective of human health and the environment.